-Writing - Writing score of 4 with an ABE of 5 or above
+Writing - Writing score of 4 with an objective score of 339 and an ABE of 5 or above

 Although students who do not pass all sections of a TSI-approved test are required to take preparatory courses, all students are free to enroll in preparatory courses if they would like to enhance their academic skills.
 Dual-credit students wishing to take preparatory courses must have permission of the high-school principal and the Vice President for Academic Affairs at FPC.